kenamick/the-bank-job/README.md

 _.o0 The Bank Job 0o._
 ==========================

 An action game where you need to escape from a maze of rooms.
-Made for the #indiesvspewdiepie contest.
+Created for the [#indiesvspewdiepie](http://jams.gamejolt.io/indiesvspewdiepie) game jam.

 Fed up with your boring job as a bank clerk you decide to rob the bank and spend the rest of your days on a sunny island.
 You've got the money and now you just need to escape without getting caught.